 Trichinella spiralis is a type of parasitic roundworm found in many omnivorous and carnivorous animal species around the world — including pigs (

-Animals can become infected after eating other animals or scraps of meat that contain the parasite.
+Animals can acquire this parasite after eating other animals or scraps of meat that contain it.

-The worms grow in the intestine of the host, then produce larvae that pass through the bloodstream and become trapped in the muscle (
+The worms grow in the intestine of the host and then produce larvae that pass through the bloodstream and become trapped in the muscle (

-In fact, from 2008 to 2012, only about 15 cases were reported each year to the Centers for Disease Control and Prevention (CDC) — substantially less than in the past (
+In fact, only 13 cases of trichinellosis were reported to the Centers for Disease Control and Prevention (CDC) in 2015 — substantially fewer than in the past (

-Despite the decline in the incidence of trichinosis, proper cooking is still crucial to reducing the risk of infection.
+Despite the decline in the incidence of trichinosis, proper cooking is still crucial to reduce the risk of infection.

-Cooking pork can also prevent foodborne illness caused by strains of bacteria.
-These include Salmonella, Campylobacter, Listeria, and Yersinia enterocolitica, which can cause fever, chills, and digestive distress (
+Cooking pork can also prevent foodborne illness caused by strains of bacteria such as Salmonella, Campylobacter, Listeria, and Yersinia enterocolitica.
+These bacteria can cause fever, chills, and digestive distress (

-Eating pork infected with Trichinella spiralis can cause trichinosis.
-While improvements within the food industry have reduced the risk of infection, thoroughly cooking pork is still critical for preventing foodborne illness.
+Eating pork that carries Trichinella spiralis can cause trichinosis.
+While improvements in the food industry have reduced the risk of infection, thoroughly cooking pork is still critical for preventing foodborne illness.

-Using a digital meat thermometer is the easiest and most effective way to measure temperature and ensure that pork is cooked throughout.
+Using a digital meat thermometer is the easiest and most effective way to measure temperature and ensure pork is fully cooked throughout.

 Additionally, be sure to clean your thermometer with soapy water before and after each use.

-Once the pork has reached the desired temperature, remove it from the heat source and let the meat rest for at least three minutes before carving or eating it.
+Once the pork has reached the desired temperature, remove it from the heat source and let the meat rest for at least 3 minutes before carving or eating it.

-Apart from ground pork, these steps are recommended for all cuts to help kill off any bacteria and promote proper food safety (
+These steps are recommended for all cuts of pork — except ground pork — to help kill off any bacteria and promote proper food safety (7).

-Proper cooking is one of the most effective ways to prevent trichinosis, an infection caused by the parasite Trichinella spiralis.
+Proper cooking is one of the most effective ways to prevent trichinosis.

-In the past, it was recommended to cook pork to an internal temperature of at least 160°F (71°C) — regardless of the cut — to prevent infection.
+In the past, cooking all cuts of pork to an internal temperature of at least 160°F (71°C) was recommended to prevent infection.

-However, in 2011, the United States Department of Agriculture (USDA) updated their recommendations to reflect improvements in food safety practices and a decrease in the prevalence of trichinosis.
+However, in 2011, the U.S. Department of Agriculture (USDA) updated its recommendations to reflect improvements in food safety practices and a decrease in the prevalence of trichinosis.

 |Cut||Minimum internal temperature|

-Cooking pork thoroughly can eliminate your risk of infection.
-The meat should be cooked to temperatures of 145–160°F (63–71°C) and allowed to rest for at least three minutes before eating.
+Cooking pork thoroughly can eliminate the risk of infection.
+The meat should be cooked to temperatures of 145–160°F (63–71°C) and allowed to rest for at least 3 minutes before eating.